 Developers are working on apps that will give real-time updates for those working in the healthcare industry, allowing patients to know when they should arrive and cutting down on the number of people sitting in waiting rooms- a common way that bugs spread between patients.

 Globally, doctors are using recent innovations like remote monitoring devices and video calling to keep in better contact with their patients and oversee their recovery from surgery which helps to provide better home care treatment.

 Leading aged care provider Benetas has installed sensor flooring technology at its newest facility for their aged care sector.
 The aged care system technology is installed beneath the normal flooring and emits a low-level current along the floor, interacting with anyone like older people who happens to be standing on it- almost like the touchscreen of an iPad.

 The floor tells staff if someone has taken a fall, and gives other information that allows staff to respond more quickly to incidents, especially during the night.
 It also lets staff know if a resident has changed behaviour or begun a new habit like wandering the halls.
-The technology can give aged care residents a greater sense of freedom and safety while also reducing injuries and cutting business costs as staff can focus on proactive care instead of continual routine monitoring.
+This residential aged care technology can give aged care residents a greater sense of freedom and safety while also reducing injuries and cutting business costs as staff can focus on proactive care instead of continual routine monitoring.

 Many people are unaware that approximately 95% of hearing aids are created by using 3d printing, and there are numerous ways that innovations with this technology will change the healthcare industry business models which fulfil customer experience.

 A human liver has already been created with 3D printing, and there are huge implications for our ability to fight disease, create organs that won’t be rejected, and reduce our reliance on organ donation.